LAIR3/BDK6/README.md

-# An externsion of the the Polygon CDK Kurtosis Package to create layer 3 Blockchain Deployment Kit
+# An extension of the the Polygon CDK Kurtosis Package to create layer 3 Blockchain Deployment Kit

 A [Kurtosis](https://github.com/kurtosis-tech/kurtosis) package that deploys a private, portable, and modular [Polygon CDK](https://docs.polygon.technology/cdk/) devnet over [Docker](https://www.docker.com/) or [Kubernetes](https://kubernetes.io/).